convexset/meteor-template-level-subs-cache/README.md

  - `templateInstance.cachedSubscription.cachedSubReady(id)`: maps the id of a subscription to whether it is currently ready
  - `templateInstance.cachedSubscription.allCachedSubsReady()`: reports whether all cached subscriptions are ready
- - `templateInstance.cachedSubscription.allSubsReady()`: reports whether all cached subscriptions and template-level subscriptions are ready
+ - `templateInstance.cachedSubscription.allSubsReady()`: reports whether all cached subscriptions, template-level subscriptions and ["default subscriptions"](#defaultsubscriptions) are ready

 There is additional functionality, but it should not be necessary to use them directly.